 A personal loan is typically an unsecured installment loan.
 This means you don’t have to put up any collateral such as a home or a car to get the loan.
-In addition, you get to repay the nation 21 loans in monthly installments over a fixed period.Therefore, you can agree with the lender to spread the payments in a way that makes it affordable for you.
+In addition, you get to repay the loan in monthly installments over a fixed period.Therefore, you can agree with the lender to spread the payments in a way that makes it affordable for you.
 This will also give you a clear image of your financial position from day one, making your budgeting process effortless.

 When it comes to a small personal loan, the only difference is in the amount of money you can take out.
 With a typical personal loan, lenders allow borrowers to take out between $50,000 and a six-figure amount.
 However, a small personal loan will range between $1,000 and $2,000, depending on the lender.